 Not all the issues are about sex and violence.
 There's a genre of videos at the moment that are offcuts of television news footage, which no one dares show on a regular news programme - people running out of houses burning, or the

-to make cuts.
+refused to make cuts.
 What you find with a good film-maker - it's like with good prose - you can't cut it.
 Secondly, the best film-makers, when you look carefully, suggest everything, they don't actually show it.
-You think you've
+You

 So has he been depraved and corrupted by watching all these dirty movies?
 Has he started fantasising about having sex with goats?

-it somehow.
+part of it somehow.
 The only word I can think of is soiled.'
 Does he find gay films difficult?
 'Yes, I think I'd have to say I find it even harder to watch a gay film than I do a heterosexual one, but that's just me.
-They can be very sado-masochistic and
+They can be very

 Conversely, does he ever get turned on by these videos?

 No, not by sex videos because they're too up close.
 They are fantastically unnatural.
 And one mark of that is that I can never remember individual titles.
 If someone says, "Do you remember

 Office Tarts ?"
 I don't.
 I remember the genre well enough, but they're all the same.
 I can easily be turned on by a beautiful or romantic comedy with fairly explicit sex, sure, but not by that.
 I need a bit of class to be turned

 on!
 And he utters his strange barking laugh.